Sunday, 21 June 2026

 The Martyrs are remarkable and walked the talk: Fear not!

-It was the moment for children to shine through their songs
+It was the moment for children to shine through their songs.
+This photo was taken by the author.

-The author of these blogs posing with the Most Rev. Roy Edward Campbell, Jr. Auxiliary Bishop of the Archdiocese of Washington
+Rev. Fr.
+Linus on the right of the author of this blog posing with the Most Rev. Roy Edward Campbell, Jr. Auxiliary Bishop of the Archdiocese of Washington.
+This photo was taken by Ivan Omagor, a Graduate Engineering student at the Catholic University of America.